mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 The method `+=` appends the provided library to the project dependencies.
 An SBT dependency contains mainly 3 parts separated by % symbol.
 The first part is the groupId of the library.
 The second part is the library name(artifactId) and the third part is the version of the library to be used.
 If you notice, you can see that a double percentage symbol (`%%`) is used between groupId and artifactId.
-Scala is not binary compatible with different versions (such as 2.11, 2.12, 2.13 etc).
+Scala is not binary compatible with different versions (such as 2.11, 2.12, 2.13 etc) except for Scala 3 series.
 Hence there are separate releases for each Scala libraries for each required versions. %% symbol ensures that SBT uses the same Scala version of library as the project.
 That means SBT will automatically append the Scala version of the project before trying to find the library.
 The above dependency code is equivalent to the following format(note that single % is used, but artifactid contains the Scala major version):
 ```
 libraryDependencies += "com.lihaoyi" % "fansi_2.13" % "0.4.0"